Rusal launches legal action against LME warehouse rules

 | LONDON/MOSCOW

-LONDON/MOSCOW The world's biggest aluminium producer Rusal (0486.HK) has begun legal action aimed at having the London Metal Exchange (LME) overturn planned reforms to its warehousing policy, worried about further falls in the price of its metal.
+LONDON/MOSCOW The world's biggest aluminium producer Rusal RUSL.MM has begun legal action aimed at having the London Metal Exchange (LME) overturn planned reforms to its warehousing policy.

-The judicial review sought by the loss-making Russian company comes as the LME defends itself against U.S. lawsuits alleging the exchange, two of Wall Street's biggest banks and big commodity merchants conspired to raise the price of aluminium.
+The judicial review sought by the Russian company follows U.S. lawsuits against the LME sparked by its move to change rules to reduce delivery backlogs.

-Rusal's dramatic action underscores the difficulty facing the LME as it tries to fend off criticism over its handling of a years-long crisis over warehousing.

-The stakes are also high for the LME's owner, Hong Kong Exchanges and Clearing Ltd (0388.HK), as it seeks to restore confidence among traders, producers and consumers who use the LME's prices to buy and sell metal across the world.
-The Hong Kong exchange bought the LME last year for some $2.2 billion (1.3 billion pounds).

-The LME is caught between producers such as Rusal who fear rule changes could lower aluminium prices, deepening their losses, and industrial users who have long complained that prices have been propped up artificially.
+The oldest and largest marketplace for industrial metals, the LME is caught between producers such as Rusal who fear rule changes could lower aluminium prices and industrial users who have long complained that prices have been propped up artificially.

 Rusal said it filed a UK judicial review on Monday, demanding the scrapping of the LME's changes.

-Under unprecedented regulatory, political and legal scrutiny, the LME unveiled sweeping changes last month in response to complaints about queues of more than a year and large surcharges to withdraw metal from its warehouses.
+The LME unveiled the planned changes last month in response to complaints about queues of more than a year and large surcharges to withdraw metal from its warehouses.

-"LME management considers that the grounds of Rusal's complaint are without merit, and will defend any judicial review proceedings vigorously," said the exchange.
+"LME management considers that the grounds of Rusal's complaint are without merit, and will defend any judicial review proceedings vigorously," said the exchange, which is owned by Hong Kong Exchanges and Clearing Ltd (0388.HK).

 "Implementation of the proposed changes to the warehousing policy will proceed as announced."